flutter/packages/packages/pigeon/README.md

 The next step to use Pigeon is to define the data structures Dart will exchange with native code.
-You do this by writing plain Dart enums or classes in your `/pigeons` files.
+You do this by writing plain Dart enums or classes in your definition file.
 These messages should only contain simple constructors and direct attributes.
 Methods, factory constructors, constructor bodies, and computed properties are all not allowed.